-^{} Failure to officially withdraw from the College through the director of enrollment management may result in an inability to obtain a financial refund and automatic F grades.
+Failure to officially withdraw from the College through the director of enrollment management may result in an inability to obtain a financial refund and automatic F grades.

-[§] Special refund policies apply for applied music, Discovery Expeditions or La Vida.
+[§] Special refund policies apply for applied music, Discovery Expeditions or La Vida, and online courses.